derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 The user interface should ask for a confirmation - done for add, filter.

-Done - Add, Filter, Search, Delete (Except Location has Departments) and Update
+Done - Add, Filter, Search, Delete and Update

-To Do - Check if Location has Departments (PHP and JavaScript).
-Perform click events on the Delete Location Button.
+To Do - Try it Out

 ## Technologies